-Due to its unique natural features and well-preserved historical monuments from different historical periods, at the 7th session of the World Heritage Committee in Florence in 1983, Old Nessebar became the only Bulgarian city included in the UNESCO World Heritage List.
+Due to its unique natural features and well-preserved historical monuments from different historical periods, at the 7th session of the World Heritage Committee in Florence in 1983, Old Nesebar became the only Bulgarian city included in the UNESCO World Heritage List.

-In 72 BC the city was captured without any resistance by the Romans.
-After a short occupation, in the 1st century the city became part of the Roman Empire.
-Messemvria, as it was then called, with its intact fortress walls and large public buildings, continued to mint its own bronze coins and remained an important commercial and cultural center on the Black Sea coast of Roman Thrace.
-The city first became part of the Bulgarian state in 812, when Khan Krum stormed and conquered it, and Slavs and Bulgarians settled here.
-Nesebar, as the Slavs called the city, remained in Bulgarian hands for a long period, during the reign of Tsar Simeon the Great.
+The city first became part of the Bulgarian state in 812, when Khan Krum stormed and conquered it and Slavs and Bulgarians settled here.
+Nesebar, as the Slavs called the city, remained in Bulgarian hands for a long period, during the reign of King Simeon the Great.

 The port of Nesebar continues to be the main foreign trade center of the Black Sea.
 Some of the monasteries and metoses around Nesebar existed until the 18th-19th centuries.
 Many houses from the Revival period have been preserved - typical representatives of the Black Sea architecture, as well as many windmills, public baths and fountains.